Bunk/resume/src/resume.md

     * Architected a new platform built around microservices to "strangle out" hard to test, defect-prone, and unmanageable code into modular, single purpose units which could be utilized across tenants.
     * Instrumental in designing and implementing a trunk-based build and deployment pipeline which facilitated continuous delivery for our department with daily deployments.
-    * Instrumental in establishing an Agile development culture, and driving success through the adoption of new coding standards, peer code reviews, and tooling.
+    * Instrumental in establishing an agile development culture, and driving success through the adoption of new coding standards, peer code reviews, and tooling.
     * Pushed technical excellence by achieving 100% peer-reviewed and tested code, adoption of new languages and tools, and leading the team through a truly successful Scrum process.
 Our team was viewed internally and externally as the cutting edge of Asurion.
     * Led groups of technical and business colleagues through Sharpen-the-Saw meet-ups in order to drive knowledge share across the company.
     * Provided technical direction and training to Junior developers across teams, culminating in universal improvement in produced quality across the department.